pbv-public/fastify-firestore-service/docs/api.md

 class AddNumbersAPI extends API {
   static PATH = '/add'
   static DESC = 'returns the sum of a bunch of numbers'
-  // this API only takes numbers and arrays of numbers, but Todea schema
+  // this API only takes numbers and arrays of numbers, but a schema
   // can describe arbitrary JSON data including complex objects static BODY = {
     num1: S.double.desc('some number'),